samaherali/Project2-MemoryGame/README.md

 ## How to Run:

-1.Clone the repository
+- Clone the repository
-2.cd to index.html
+- cd to index.html
-3.In your browser The Memory Game can be viewed
+- In your browser The Memory Game can be viewed